-- 1. In addition to the General Entrance Requirements, candidates for admission should satisfy one of the following: - (a) Scottish Qualifications Authority (SQA) Higher examinations.
-At least AAAAB including Chemistry (A grade) and at least one of Biology, Mathematics or Physics.
-If Biology or Mathematics have not been passed at Higher grade, each must normally have been passed at Standard grade Credit Level (grade 1 or 2) or Intermediate 2 (grade A or B).
-A pass must also be offered in Standard grade English at Credit Level (grade 1 or 2) or Intermediate 2 (grade A or B). - (b) General Certificate of Education (GCE) examinations.
-AAA at Advanced (A2) level, including Chemistry and at least one of Biology, Mathematics or Physics.
-If Biology or Mathematics are not offered at Advanced (A2), each must normally have been passed at GCSE grade B or better.
-A pass must also be offered in GCSE English at grade B or better. - (c) Passes in other examinations at such levels and in such subjects as the Dean may accept as an equivalent qualification to those mentioned in (a) or (b).
+- 1. In addition to the General Entrance Requirements, applicants for admission should satisfy one of the following: - (a) SQA Higher examinations at AAAAB including Chemistry (A grade) and at least one of Biology, Mathematics or Physics.
+If Biology, Mathematics or English have not been passed at Higher grade, each must be passed at National 5 (A or B) or Intermediate 2 (A or B). - (b) GCE A Level examinations.
+AAA at A Level, including Chemistry and at least one of Biology, Mathematics or Physics.
+If Biology, Mathematics or English are not taken at A Level, each must have been passed at GCSE with grade B or better.

+Passes in other examinations at such levels and in such subjects as the Dean may accept as a qualification equivalent to those mentioned above.